godotengine/godot-docs/classes/class_streampeertls.rst

 **Inherits:** :ref:`StreamPeer<class_StreamPeer>` **<** :ref:`RefCounted<class_RefCounted>` **<** :ref:`Object<class_Object>`

-TLS stream peer.
+A stream peer that handles TLS connections.

 .. rst-class:: classref-introduction-group

 Description
 -----------

-TLS stream peer.
+A stream peer that handles TLS connections.
 This object can be used to connect to a TLS server or accept a single TLS client connection.

 \ **Note:** When exporting to Android, make sure to enable the ``INTERNET`` permission in the Android export preset before exporting the project or using one-click deploy.
 Otherwise, network communication of any kind will be blocked by Android.